-Respite care MUST be provided out of the caregiver's home, by licensed caregivers, residential facilities, or in programs defined under the Child Care Act, to ensure the appropriate level of skill, knowledge and ability to meet the needs of the child.
+Respite care MUST be provided by licensed caregivers, residential facilities, or in programs defined under the Child Care Act, to ensure the appropriate level of skill, knowledge and ability to meet the needs of the child.

-Respite is paid for through reimbursement or directly through a Foster Care/ Kinship Care Support Plan at the rate of \$65 per day and/or negotiated to reflect a child's specialized needs.
+Respite is paid for through reimbursement or directly through a Foster/Kinship Support Plan at the rate of \$65 per day and/or negotiated to reflect a child's specialized needs.